-The intent of these best practices is to promote consistency within the Energy Commission's DCBO resource pool when performing construction document plan reviews and inspections pertaining to the construction of 50-megawatt and greater thermal power plants.
+The intent of these best practices is to promote consistency within the Energy Commission's DCBO resource pool when performing construction document plan reviews and inspections pertaining to the construction of a Project.
 This document illustrates the best practices and methods expected of all Energy Commission DCBO's.